-Evidence of a Drinker’s Change in Behavior Can Show That a Bar Served an Obviously Intoxicated Patron
+Evidence of a Drinker's Change in Behavior Can Show That They Were Over-served

-You don’t necessarily need a degree in human behavior to spot the most obvious physical signs of intoxication from a customer in an alcohol-serving establishment.
-In all cases though, several key behavioral patterns should be detectable by a trained bar staff, and they should serve as a red flag that the server should stop the service of alcohol.
-Whatever excuses someone might have for not being able to spot an intoxicated person go out the window since at least 25% of TABC server certification classes deal with how to spot intoxication.
+You don't necessarily need a degree in human behavior to spot the most obvious physical signs of intoxication.
+In all cases though, several key behavioral patterns should be detectable by a trained bar staff, and observing any of them should serve as a red flag that it's time for the server to stop serving that person alcohol.
+Whatever excuses someone might have for not being able to spot an intoxicated person go out the window if these signs were present, since at least 25% of TABC-required server certification classes deal with how to spot intoxication.

-While visible indicators of intoxication are easy to see, such as impairment of motor functions, an inability to judge depth (constantly dropping items and being unable to pick them up), etc., there are many other more subtle signs that can be very easy for the layperson to miss.
-However, a server or bartender must be able to spot these subtleties in order to make sure an intoxicated customer is not over-served and then allowed to drive.
-In particular, we’re talking about changes in the drinker’s behavior.
+While visible indicators of intoxication, such as impairment of motor functions, an inability to judge depth (constantly dropping items and being unable to pick them up), and the like, are easy to see, there are many other more subtle signs that can be very easy for the layperson to miss.
+However, a server or bartender must be able to spot these subtleties in order to make sure an intoxicated customer is not over-served.
+In particular, we're talking about changes in the drinker's behavior.